prof-rossetti/nyu-info-2335-201905/exercises/monthly-sales-reporting/README.md

 TOTAL SALES: $12,000.71
 ```

+> HINT: use either [the `csv` module](/notes/python/modules/csv.md) or [the `pandas` package](/notes/python/packages/pandas.md) to read the CSV file contents into memory for further processing

 ## Further Exploration Challenges

-Optionally adapt your script to also identify the three top-selling products for that month and the total sales for each.
+Adapt your script to also identify the top-selling products for that month and the total sales for each.
 Example output:

 ```
 SALES REPORT (MARCH 2018)